CIMSGit/README-Generator/README.md

 ## Description
 An application giving hand to the user by asking professional questions to create a quality README file.
 ## Installation
-Installation of Node JS and NPM packages are required.
+Installation of Node JS and NPM packages(INQUIRER) are required.
 Click on [Node JS](https://nodejs.org/en/).
 For more information please read through the official documentations.
 ## Usage
-Installed Node JS and NPM packages.
+Installed Node JS and NPM(INQUIRER) packages.
 Git cloned files.
 Terminal.
 ## Contributions
 N/A